-The World Taekwondo Federation (WTF) have appointed eight members, including two athletes representatives, who will make up the Para-Taekwondo Governing Board.
+World Taekwondo Federation (WTF) President Chungwon Choue has officially appointed eight members, including two athlete representatives, to the newly-established WTF Para-Taekwondo Governing Board.

 The British Taekwondo Executive Board has accepted the resignation of its chief executive Adrian Tranter with immediate effect for personal reasons.

 London 2012 gold medallist Jade Jones is keen to experiment with her game at the upcoming World Taekwondo Federation (WTF) Grand Prix Series 3 in Manchester as she looks to boost her chances of successfully defending her Olympic crown at next year’s Games in Rio.